cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   input and proof.
 The result of the query (i.e., the output of this function) is called the "verifier message".
 In addition to the input and proof, this algorithm takes as input the query randomness `query_rand` and the joint randomness `joint_rand`.
-The former is used only by the verifier.
-The semantics of `num_shares` is discussed below.
+The former is used only by the verifier. `num_shares` specifies how many input and proof shares were generated.

 * `Flp.decide(verifier: Vec[Field]) -> Bool` is the deterministic decision
   algorithm run by the verifier.
 It takes as input the verifier message and